rohan-paul/Awesome-JavaScript-Interviews/Redux/Provider.md

 ```

-Provider is a component you can get from the react-redux module.
-It can only have one child component so I wrapped my two components TypeyThing and ListOfThings in a div.
+Provider can only have one child component so I wrapped my two components TypeyThing and ListOfThings in a div.

 2. http://www.react.express/react_redux